Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

-Whenever the stochastic map $\mathcal{S}$ is deterministic (containing only 0s and 1s), in particular, in the absence of preprocessing or for deterministic binning, the second term in Eq.~\eqref{eq:PA-term} vanishes.
-Moreover, as in the nonlocal rounds the outcome $\varnothing$ never occurs, deterministic binning of this outcome becomes irrelevant, so that in both cases we can write the PA-term as
+Whenever the matrix $\mathcal{S}$ describes a stochastic map that is deterministic, i.e.~contains only 0s or 1s as its entries, the whole second term in \eqnref{eq:PA-term} identically vanishes.
+On the other hand, as within nonlocal rounds inconclusive outcomes never occur, and so any operations on $\varnothing$-outcomes are never performed, any binning strategy does not affect the first term in \eqnref{eq:PA-term}.
+Thus, we can write the PA-term in absence of preprocessing or for any deterministic binning as